panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 ```
 The functions `sum1` and `sum2` both sum 2 numbers.
 However, comparing `sum1` and `sum2` shows that these are different function objects.

+## 5. React.memo() is about memoization

-## 5. Conclusion
+## 6. Conclusion

 `React.memo()` is a great tool to apply the benefits of memoization for functional components.
 When applied correctly, it will prevent component re-render when props are the same as previous props.

-Don't forget to use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to practically see the performance gains of memoization.
+Don't forget to use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the performance gains of memoization.